Parvesh776/VulnEagle/README.md

 <h1>VulnEagle</h1>
-<p><strong>VulnEagle</strong> is a reconnaissance utility providing passive subdomain enumeration (37 APIs), DNS brute forcing, HTTP(S) status probing, and recursive directory brute forcing.
-Optimized for speed and maximum coverage.</p>
+<p><strong>VulnEagle</strong> is a lean and powerful command-line utility designed for security professionals, penetration testers, and bug bounty hunters.
+Its primary purpose is to automate and accelerate the critical initial phase of any security assessment: reconnaissance.
+By integrating multiple recon techniques into a single, efficient workflow, VulnEagle provides a comprehensive view of a target's attack surface with a focus on speed and accuracy..</p>

 <h2>🚀 Quick Install (Kali Linux)</h2>